 XOFs, by default, this function behaves identically to XOF's

-is 0.
+ReadFunc when flags is 0.
 There is the flag

-that resets the reading offset
+HASHING_READ4_REWIND that resets the reading offset

 of the hashing context to the start, and it's currently the only flag

-defined for Read4Func
+defined for Read4Func.

-(hash-specific)void (*)(rbuf x);
+outTruncBytesblockBytescontextBytesInitFunc (hash-specific)void (*)(rbuf x); where

-is the pointer
+x is the pointer

 to the working context in memory.

-void (*)(rbuf x, rdat data, size_t len);
+WriteFuncvoid (*)(rbuf x, rdat data, size_t len); where

-the buffer into which data will be read, len
+x is the pointer to the working context, data the buffer into which data will be read, len the requested length of the data.

-Because WriteFunc
+Because WriteFunc and UpdateFunc have

 identical prototype, and that they serve very similar purpose,